ToofDerling/CbzMage/README.md

 # CbzMage.

-**Comic book conversion no longer works with the latest Kdl, you have to use a version earlier than 2.2.0.
+**Comic book conversion no longer works with the latest Kdl (you have to use a version earlier than 2.2.0).
 Read more [here](https://github.com/ToofDerling/CbzMage/discussions/35)**

 CzbMage is a comic book converter.
 It aims to do exactly two things:
 1. **Convert azw files to nice cbz files**, ready to read in your favorite cbz reader.
 Azw files entirely like the ones found in Kdl for PC or Mac.